 This Guideline recommends practices for the preparation and distribution of illustrations, both at point-of-sale and for in-force policies.

 This Guideline protects the interests of Debtors by promoting consistent practices for insurers and by providing operating and disclosure standards for the transaction of Creditor's Group Insurance.

-This Guideline sets out a framework and describes practices to assist companies in establishing and maintaining a system for screening and monitoring agents.
+This Guideline sets out a framework and describes practices to assist companies in establishing and maintaining a system for screening, monitoring and reporting advisors.

 The purpose of this Guideline is to set out practices for disclosure of information to consumers in the direct marketing channel.

 This Guideline calls for a 10-day “free look” in the case of individual life insurance contracts and individual accident and sickness insurance contracts.
 More specifically, and subject to section 7 below, this Guideline calls on insurers to provide a 10-day “free look” for a purchaser of an individual life insurance or accident and sickness insurance contract to allow him or her time to review the policy to confirm that it is consistent with what was expected when he or she applied for the policy.
 If the purchaser is not satisfied, this Guideline calls on insurers to allow the purchaser to cancel the contract within the time provided for a refund of premiums paid.